taner04/WeathGet/README.md

 ## Installation

-For the portable version download the WeathGet-Portable.zip file from the [Releases](https://github.com/your-username/Weather-Console-Application/releases) and follow the steps.
+For the portable version download the WeathGet-Portable.zip file from the [Releases](https://github.com/your-username/Weather-Console-Application/releases).
+If you installed it unzip it and run the 'WeathGet.exe'.

 ## Used Dependencies